LeSmurk/CraigieDev/_pages/indianajonesgreatcircle.md

 <iframe width="1280" height="720" src="https://www.youtube.com/embed/0e17p2IVDUU?si=_9N5uCeoC91xZXeI&amp;start=114" title="Indiana Jones and the Great Circle" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-Over the course of the almost 3 years of working on this project I have owned many interesting and unique systems and gameplay mechanics as well as contribing to many larger pieces.
+Over the course of the almost 3 years of working on this project I have had the privilege to own many interesting systems and gameplay mechanics as well as contributing to other larger pieces of this unique game.
 Being able to take responsibility of several aspects of the game in this way and enagaging collaboratively with talented colleagues to create the best experience for our players has been extremely rewarding.

 ![indiana-whip]({{ "/assets/IndianaJones/indiana-jones-and-the-great-circle-image-5-scaled.jpg" | relative_url }})